ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 5. SCCM Client is installed onto the device and sync’d to SCCM Server

+6. Google Chrome is Installed.

+7. Pre-Configured Windows 10 Start Menu files are Copied to the Default User Folder.

+8. The Service Account Auto-Login Registry keys are imported.

+9. The Scheduled Task to add the machine to the collection is added.

-6. After SCCM Client is installed, the device automatically added to a collection.
+10. After SCCM Client is installed, the device automatically added to a collection via scheduled task.

-7. Once the machine is added to the collection, a task sequence starts to finish the machine setup and configuration.
+11. Once the machine is added to the collection, a task sequence starts to finish the machine setup, install software and complete the configuration.

 ### Part A: File Compression ###